MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamChannel.md

 ```

 ## DESCRIPTION
-The collection of channels & messages associated with the team.
+The collection of channels and messages associated with the team.

 ## EXAMPLES